sourcegraph/about/company/team/index.md

 - Product Designer
 - Berlin, Germany 🇩🇪
 - [qkeast@sourcegraph.com](mailto:qkeast@sourcegraph.com), [@quinnkeast](https://twitter.com/quinnkeast), [LinkedIn](https://www.linkedin.com/in/quinn-keast/), [quinnkeast](https://github.com/quinnkeast), [quinnkeast.com](https://quinnkeast.com)
 - Quinn is a Canadian product & UX designer living in Berlin.
 His background is in design, and prior to Sourcegraph, he has a broad range of experience including working with a branding and advertising agency, a major non-profit environmental conservancy, and a global meal kit company.
-He also co-founded a UX consultancy that worked with growing product teams and organizations across Canada.
+He also cofounded a UX consultancy that worked with growing product teams and organizations across Canada.
 Outside of work, Quinn is passionate about Ultimate frisbee, writing, speaking, and tinkering around.
 Learn more about Quinn's guiding values and how he works as a human at his personal [Quinn.README](https://quinnkeast.com/readme)!

 ## Juliana Peña (she/her)